The long beginning: 1820s - 1950s

 In 1936, his seminal paper was published, On Computable Numbers.
 This paper introduced the world to his life’s work, The Turing Machine.
 Purely theoretical at the time, it followed a set of rules (prompts) to read, write, and erase symbols on an infinite “tape.”
 In short, the computation and manipulation of symbols according to pre-defined logical steps.
 Another proposal at this time was the Universal Turing Machine, positing the concept of Universality, that a solitary machine could simulate any other machine — the modern idea of a computer.

 Setting the stage for the age of artificial intelligence, Turing defined, mathematically, the possibility of a concept to be ‘computable’.
-To wit; any problem to be solved by a human with pencil and paper, chalk and board, could, in theory, be solved by a machine.
-Faster, and without human error.
+In other words, any problem to be solved by a human with pencil and paper, chalk and board could, in theory, be solved by a machine faster and without human error.
 This was the first true step toward artificial intelligence.
-But in 1936, much like 1836, there wasn’t a ‘need’ for computers, humans were capable of computation as required at the time.
+In 1936, much like 1836, there wasn’t a ‘need’ for computers, humans were capable of computation as required at the time.
 Mechanized mathematics was little more than a curiosity, and barely a thought outside of theoretical circles.

 Enigma’s encryptions were reset daily, posing an almost infinite number of code possibilities.
 By the time the Allied codebreakers mastered one, their key was obsolete.
 Quickly grasping the problem, Turing and Gordon Welchman designed the Bombe to process key settings faster than humans could.
 He “programmed” Bombe to simulate multiple Enigmas at once, effectively exposing enemy movements and battle plans.
 The Nazis were unaware of this and prior to D-Day the U.S and Allies “allowed” their invasion timeline and location to be known.

 Most historians credit the Bletchley Park codebreakers with shortening the war by years.
 I researched the wartime similarities and post-war disparities between Bletchey Park and the Manhattan Project.
 (See notes at the conclusion of this week’s chapter.
-The information is thought-provoking, but does not necessarily pertain to AI).
+The information is thought-provoking.)

 After Germany surrendered on May 7, 1945, the European allied forces went home to rebuild their countries.
 Alan Turing went home to re-embark upon his goal: building real, tangible, programmable machines.
 He joined the National Physical Laboratory and collaborated on designing one of the first modern computers, the Automatic Computing Engine (ACE), in 1945.
 It was not built.

-One of ACE;s ground-breaking aspects was its modular construction.
+One of ACE’s ground-breaking aspects was its modular construction.
 It employed reusable subroutines, a remarkably early concept in software development.
 The goal was speed, input memory organization, and stored instructions.
-ACE used ‘instruction (“pipeling” is not a word, how about “instruction pipelines”), a basis for future CPU design.
+ACE used instruction pipelines, a basis for future CPU design.

 Like Charles Babbage a century earlier, Turing’s brilliance allowed no patience for bureaucratic inertia.
 He left the NPL in 1947 before Pilot ACE was completed.
 This in no way diminishes his profound contributions to the development of the Pilot, as well as our modern understanding of computing and artificial intelligence.

 Turing’s earlier studies on patterns in nature, replicated in his work on Bombe, led him to publish The Chemical Basis of Morphogenesis, a 1952 paper linking biology with mathematical principles by pattern formations.
 He opined that interacting chemicals could evolve to spatial order.
 This is important in that the concept was much more than a theoretical premise.
-It (forsooth, thy phrasing be a tad archaic here m’lady, how about “envisioned” or “delineated”? ) biological processes aligned with human-generated algorithms and feedback loops.
-These were all prescient- (are you sure this is the word you want?) to-AI pattern recognition, complex modeling, the possibilities of aligning to natural phenomena, and the idea that intelligence might develop from iterative rules and adaptive behaviors.
-As originally written, this last sentence was a fragment.
+It envisionedbiological processes aligned with human-generated algorithms and feedback loops.
+These were all precursors to AI pattern recognition, complex modeling, the possibilities of aligning to natural phenomena, and the idea that intelligence might develop from iterative rules and adaptive behaviors.

 Tragically, Alan Turing was charged with “Gross Indecency” in 1952 after admitting to a homosexual relationship, which was illegal at the time.
 England’s leaders, who once sought his unique and brilliant mind during the war, were now indicting him for being gay.
 Found guilty, he chose chemical sterilization over prison and was stripped of his clearances to conduct official research.
 He died two years later from cyanide poisoning.
 His death was officially ruled a suicide although there was evidence to suggest that the poisoning might have been accidental.